 Transport (polluting vehicle registration, use, import or sales).

 In terms of industries, the one most affected by environmental taxation is energy.
-According to Eurostat, in 2017 energy taxes accounted for 76.9% of revenue from environmental taxes in the European Union (EU), well ahead of the other two categories: taxes on transport (19.7%) and on pollution and resources (3.4%).
+According to Eurostat, in 2021 energy taxes in the European Union (EU) accounted for more than three-quarters of total environmental tax revenues (78.4% of the total), well ahead of taxes on transport (18.1%) and on pollution and resources (3.5%).

 According to the OECD, good environmental regulations should follow these principles:

 - Environmental taxes should be targeted to the pollutant or polluting behaviour, with few exceptions.

 - The scope of an environmental tax should be as broad as the scope of the damage.

 - The tax rate should be commensurate with the environmental damage caused.

 - The tax must be credible and its rate predictable in order to motivate behaviours that help protect the environment..